The browser you are using is not supported. Please consider using a modern browser.

 Caritas House Assisted Living provides care and assistance to seniors 62 and older who require help in performing daily activities and can no longer live independently.
 The monthly fee is $5,050, which equates to $163 per day for 24-hour care.

-Caritas House provides elders with a residential assisted living community, with supportive services and personalized assistance with activities of daily living, including meals, bathing, toileting, and dressing.
-Medication management, housekeeping, laundry, recreational and social activities are also provided.
+Caritas House provides your loved ones with a residential assisted living community, with supportive services and personalized assistance with activities of daily living.
+Included in our offerings are meals, assistance with personal care, medication management, housekeeping, laundry, and social activities.
 A full-time registered nurse is on call 24/7, providing oversight and assessing the residents as required.
+Our healthcare team for the community is also available for emergent situations.

 Residents of Caritas House enjoy a warm, caring, comfortable home environment in which they feel respected and valued.
-They enjoy two fireplaces, an enclosed garden and a community dining room.
+A few comforts of our home include: two gas fireplaces, an enclosed garden and a community dining room.
 The social, mental, physical and spiritual well being of our residents is at the core of our mission.
 We offer a nurturing pastoral care program.
 This program can assist residents and their families through the transition to a new home and with any of their spiritual needs.
 We also offer daily Mass, weekly Ecumenical services and pastoral care visits.

 This is a non-smoking assisted living facility.
 Residents are not allowed to smoke in the building or on the grounds.
 Residents may not have smoking material or matches in their rooms.